briansimiyuj/doctor-appointment-app/README.md

         b.
 Add dummy appointment data for testing purposes and set it to the appointment to cancel state

       2. Create a Modal Body component and mount it on the Cancel Appointment Modal component
+      3. Wrap the Modal Body component with a Modal Provider

 ### Settings Context